ncbi/MedCPT/README.md

 - Code for training the BioCPT retriever at `./retriever/`.
 - Code for training the BioCPT re-ranker at `./reranker/`. (under construction)

+## Data availability

+Due to privacy concerns, we are not able to release the PubMed user logs.
+As a surrogate, we provide the question-article pair data from [BioASQ](http://www.bioasq.org/) in this repo as example training datasets.

 ## Acknowledgments

 This work was supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine.